Introduction to ASP.NET Web API:

 What are HTTP Verbs or HTTP Methods?

-In Restful services, the HTTP Verbs identifies what type of operation, the service is going to be performed.
+In Restful services, the HTTP Verbs identify what type of operation, the service is going to be performed.
 Let us understand what all HTTP Methods or Verbs are available.

 The GET HTTP Method is used to Retrieve the Data.
 The HTTP GET method requests a representation of the specified resource.
 Requests using GET should only be used to request data (they shouldn’t include data).
 For example, you want to search something like you want to get the list of employees, list of products, you want to retrieve a book by id, etc. So, whenever you are expecting some data from the server, you need to use GET HTTP Verb.